Skip to content

 • Miami Drowning Accident Lawyer – Frequently Asked Questions

 Many people picture drowning as loud cries for help and frantic splashing.
-In reality, most drownings are silent and often go unnoticed until it’s too late.
-Drowning does not discriminate—it claims victims from new swimmers to elite athletes.
-Every day in the U.S., an average of 10 people lose their lives to drowning.
+In reality, most drownings are silent and often go unnoticed until it is too late.
+Drowning does not discriminate, it claims victims from new swimmers to elite athletes.
+According to the CDC’s 2024 Vital Signs report on rising drowning rates, more than 4,500 people drowned each year in the U.S. from 2020–2022, a troubling surge of roughly 500 additional deaths per year compared to pre-pandemic levels.

 If you were hurt or lost a loved one in a drowning incident caused by someone else’s negligence, you have legal rights and options.
 At Bernstein & Maryanoff Injury Attorneys in Miami, FL, our team fights for your rights so you can pursue the justice and compensation you deserve.
 Speak with an experienced Miami drowning accident lawyer today to learn how to hold the responsible parties accountable.